 The OHA-appointees select a Lead Trustee who shares leadership of the HOOPP Board.
 The Chair and Vice-Chair are selected by the OHA-appointed Trustees and the union-appointed Trustees, on an alternating basis.
 These leaders ensure that HOOPP remains focussed on its mission to provide the foundation for a financially secure retirement for Ontario's healthcare workers.

-Settlor organizations also appoint two non-voting observers to the Board who represent pensioners.
-One observer is appointed by the OHA and one is appointed by the Unions.
+Settlor organizations also may appoint non-voting observers to the Board who represent pensioners.
+Each union Settlor may appoint one Observer and the OHA may appoint up to four.

 OHA's Relationship with HOOPP